Spending UTxOs: Inputs, Scripts, and Collateral

 TxBuilder(env)

-.spend(scriptUtxo2, redeemer2) // Can reuse for multiple inputs
+.spend(scriptUtxo2, redeemer2, script) // Can reuse for multiple inputs

 .collaterals(collateralUtxo)